 We have formed a strategic partnership with CIOL to offer its Ofqual-accredited Level 6 DPSI–Law at either our new Leeds exam centre or the existing CIOL London exam centre.
-Assessments run twice a year in June and November (*please note that the June 2020 exams were provisionally postponed until August 2020 but the next ones will now be in November*).
+Assessments run twice a year in June and November (*please note that the next exams are scheduled for June 2021*).

 This degree-level equivalent qualification, which costs £680 plus exam centre fees of £159, rigorously tests candidates to prove they have the vocabulary, skills, techniques and ethics to handle the most demanding interpreting assignments in high pressure settings like courts.
 It specifically assesses the complex practises of simultaneous whispered interpreting, sight translation to and from English, and translation to and from English which are required for this type of work.

 Graduates can use the title ‘DPSI’ after their name, making them some of the most sought-after interpreters in the UK.

 The qualification is exam-based and can be taken in a wide range of languages (see list in form below – subject to availability).
 It is available in the following pathways: